fortunejs/fortune/doc/GETTING_STARTED.md

 import Fortune from 'fortune'
 import http from 'http'

+// If you are in an ES6+ environment, you can import the library directly:
+// import Fortune from 'fortune/lib'

 const app = new Fortune()
 const listener = Fortune.net.requestListener.bind(app)
 const server = http.createServer(listener)